trinitylively/TrinityLively/index.md

 ---

 ### Category Name 1
-Hot Spot Analysis - Chicago, IL
+Final Project for Fall 2020
 <img src="Capture2.PNG"/>

 ---
-Final Project for Spring 2021
+Final Project for Spring 2021 (Abundance of Medical Marijuana Dispensaries and Grows in Pittsburg County, OK)
 <img src="Abundance of Medical Marijuana Dispensaries and Grows in Pittsburg County^J Ok.pdf"/>

 ---